 Purely looking at the numbers, Borussia Dortmund is the most popular football club in Europe.
 In addition to playing its home games on the legendary Westfalenstadion, the largest stadium in Germany, the club has the highest average attendance in Europe.
 And with eight national titles, three DFB-Pokals, a Cup Winners' Cup and a Champions League, not many would argue against Dortmund belonging to Germany's football elite.
-The club is often mention with the abbreviated BVD, which standing for Ballspiel-Verein Borussia or in English Borussia club for ball games (the club also has a women's handball and a men's table-tennis teams).
+The club is often mention with the abbreviated BvB, which standing for Ballspielverein Borussia or in English Borussia club for ball games (the club also has a women's handball and a men's table-tennis teams).
 The full name is BV Borussia 1909 EV Dortmund.

 Stadion Rote Erde (1926-1974)

 European Cup/Champions League: 1

 August Lenz, Branko Rašović, Manfred Burgsmüller, Karl-Heinz Riedle, Michael Zorc, Jan Koller, Júlio César, Mario Götze, Robert Lewandowski, Pierre-Emerick Aubameyang